ruby-hacking-guide/ruby-hacking-guide.github.com/gc.md

 is implemented and it does not necessarily allocate the memory on the machine stack.
 In fact, it often does not.
 If it were possible, a native
-@alloca()@ could have been implemented in the first place.
+`alloca()` could have been implemented in the first place.

-How can one implement @alloca()@ in C?
-The simplest implementation is: first allocate memory normally with @malloc()@.
-Then remember the pair of the function which called @alloca()@ and the assigned addresses in a global list.
+How can one implement `alloca()` in C?
+The simplest implementation is: first allocate memory normally with `malloc()`.
+Then remember the pair of the function which called `alloca()` and the assigned addresses in a global list.
-After that, check this list whenever @alloca()@ is called, if there are the memories allocated for the functions already finished, free them by using `free()`.
+After that, check this list whenever `alloca()` is called, if there are the memories allocated for the functions already finished, free them by using `free()`.